Daniel W. Drezner: Books and commentary

 Drezner has published columns, essays, and op-eds in many media outlets, including The New Republic, Foreign Affairs, Foreign Policy, The New York Times, Slate, Tech Central Station, and The Wall Street Journal.
-He has also been a frequent guest on Bloggingheads.tv and various other broadcast media.
+He has been a frequent guest on Bloggingheads.tv and various other broadcast media.
 He originally blogged on his website, DanielDrezner.com, but moved in January 2009 to become a contributing blogger at ForeignPolicy.com.
-Drezner then moved to The Washington Post in 2014.
+Drezner then moved to The Washington Post in 2014, eventually leaving in 2022.
 He has moderated and spoken at various Council on Foreign Relations events.

 Drezner's 2007 book, All Politics Is Global: Explaining International Regulatory Regimes, looked at international economic regulations and concluded that these were under the control of the most wealthy and powerful nations, as they had been in the past.
 G. John Ikenberry in Foreign Affairs comments: "His main contribution, however, is to explode a popular notion of globalization and thereby to set an agenda for the study of global regulatory politics.
 For social movements seeking to shape the governance of the world economy, all roads still lead to the state."

-Drezner's 2011 book, Theories of International Politics and Zombies, speculated about different ways the international community might respond to a zombie outbreak, although he "concedes that the statistical probability of such an event is extremely difficult to determine but generally thought to be low."
+Drezner's 2011 book, Theories of International Politics and Zombies, speculated about different ways the international community might respond to a zombie outbreak, although he "concedes that the statistical probability of such an event is extremely difficult to determine but generally thought to be low".
 Oliver Stuenkel, writing in Post-Western World, commented: "Drezner's book is a must-read for young international relations scholars, considering the vast attention this topic is likely to get in the future."

-Drezner's 2014 book, The System Worked: How the World Stopped Another Great Depression, examines the financial crisis of 2007–2008.
+Drezner's 2014 book, The System Worked: How the World Stopped Another Great Depression, examines the 2008 financial crisis.
 In it, Drezner praises the international response to the crisis and says that a major economic depression was averted.
 Jonathan Kirshner, in his review in Boston Review, said the book was "smart, thoughtful, and important" but disagreed with Drezner on the issues of free trade and globalization.

-Drezner has been characterized as one of the most influential scholars and commentators on the international political economy of money and finance.

-He is a nonresident senior fellow at the Project on International Order and Strategy at the Brookings Institution.

-Drezner also co-hosts the "Space The Nation" podcast, which "looks at science fiction through the lens of political science and [insert trendy academic theory here]."